In a nutshell

 How I got here

 I did a 22-year stint as wine critic of The Sunday Times, picking up various awards for magazine and newspaper articles as well as for my books, and for five of those years I was also one of The Sunday Times team of cookery writers (see my recipes).
-I'm a co-founder of The Wine Gang and was wine & food editor of House & Garden for six years from 2009.
-Commissioning great food writers and photographers was very stimulating, but in the end it didn't give me as much time for writing and travelling as I wanted, so I handed back the reins in 2016.
+I'm a co-founder of The Wine Gang and was wine & food editor of House & Garden for six years.
+Commissioning great food writers and photographers was very stimulating, but in the end it didn't give me as much time for writing and travelling as I wanted, so I handed back the reins.

-Among current activities, I am founding editor of Waitrose & Partners Drinks magazine, a sister magazine to Waitrose Food, write for the likes of The World of Fine Wine and Decanter and am wine expert on the new Platinum magazine.
+Among current activities, I am founding editor of Waitrose & Partners Drinks magazine, a sister magazine to Waitrose Food.
+I write regularly for the The World of Fine Wine, including a monthly series called At The Table, and I write each month as the wine expert on Platinum magazine.
+I also write for Decanter and from time to time for The Daily Mail.
 I do a fair bit of competition judging, including the Decanter World Wine Awards (DWWA); the Pink Lady Food Photographer of the Year (as it happens, I’m the daughter of a photographer and have become quite a keen snapper myself in recent years – see my Instagram); the Louis Roederer International Wine Writer Awards 2018 and 2019 (which reminded me just how good some wine writers are); the Deutz Trophy at the Festival Culinaire Bernard Loiseau 2019; and chocolate awards (Academy of Chocolate and global head judge of The Great British Savoury Chocolate Challenge 2016).